 About us

 The Otter Pond Protective Association (OPPA) was founded in 1980 as a result of environmental concerns that threatened the pond.
-Our responsibility is to build on this legacy as described in our Mission Statement:
+Our responsibility is to build on this legacy as described in our.
+Mission Statement:

 The Otter Pond Protective Association serves to improve and preserve the quality of Otter Pond, through the promotion of proper water, shoreline and watershed practices, avoidance of invasive species and pollution, and collaboration on protective efforts; all to ensure the value, enjoyment and longevity of Otter Pond for current and future generations.